-Other common trail hazards associated with heavy rainfall include illness, namely hypothermia.
+Other common trail hazards associated with heavy rainfall include illness, most commonly hypothermia.
 Hypothermia occurs when your body temperature falls to such a degree that you’re no longer able to maintain body heat.
-Wind, rain, and cold temperatures can all contribute to hypothermia, especially at higher elevation.
+Wind, rain, and cold temperatures can all contribute to hypothermia, especially at higher elevations.

-Although associated with the cold, hypothermia may be fatal at any time of the year.
+Although associated with cold weather, hypothermia can be fatal at any time of the year.
 It may be tempting to leave your raincoat in the car on a sunny day, but without it, hypothermia can land you in the hospital – or worse.

-By now, you’ve learned the importance of both gear and knowledge to help you hike in the rain safely.
+By now, you’ve learned the importance of both hiking gear and knowledge to help you go hiking safely in the rain.
 But at the end of the day, all the waterproofing in the world won’t get you on the trail – much less help you enjoy it – if you don’t have the right attitude.

 Some hikers will love life even if their feet have turned purple from the cold and rain.
 If you’re not that person, don’t worry about being cheery.
-The rest of us mere mortals get grouchy when our feet get wet for extended periods of time.
-It’s okay.
+The rest of us mere mortals get grouchy when our feet are wet for extended periods of time, too!
+And that, of course, is okay.

 Still, if you’re new to hiking, then you may not be entirely comfortable with the idea of getting a soaking.

 Give it a go on a rainy day (with another experienced hiker for guidance and support).

 You’ll quickly figure out whether you’re ready for the Pacific Northwest/Scotland/Nepal in the monsoon or if you’re more of a sunny day or even desert type of hiker.

 Either way, the best advice any seasoned hiker can offer is to accept that you will get wet.

 There will be water in your boots.
 Your socks will get wet.
-Eating lunch in the rain, whether it’s light drizzle, squall or lightning storm will never be fun – even overlooking amazing vistas.
+Eating lunch in the rain, whether it’s light drizzle, squall or lightning storm will never be fun – even when overlooking amazing vistas.

 Once you accept that it will happen and embrace the experience for what it is, you’ll find yourself ready for more (once you’ve dried off and had your post-hike mug of hot cocoa or beer, that is).

 Everything you’ve just read provides a good primer for preparing for your first few rainy-day hikes.
 But there are still some tips to share.
-Some of them are traditional wisdom, and others are developed through trial and error as well as personal preference.
+Some of them are traditional wisdom, and others come as a result of much trial and error.

 Give these tips a shot and see what works for you.

 One of the best general hiking tips that you can also apply to rainy day hikes is to take notes after every hike.
 Keep an eye on what socks are warm but don’t make your feet sweat (we heartily recommend taking a couple of pairs of wool socks).

 Have you nailed your packing strategy?
 Create a diagram to keep everything straight.